sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

 ]}
 ```

-**Notes**: Since some sales quotes are scanned documents, check if the field came from OCR'd text.
+**Notes**: Since some sales quotes for `company_A` are scanned documents, check if the field came from OCR'd text.
 If it was OCR'd (confidence score is not null), then test that it has a high OCR confidence score for both the anchor text and the extracted value text.
 This validation requires that you set a high [verbosity setting](doc:verbosity) in the SenseML configuration.

 Validation 2